ldecaro/redrive-s3-sqs-lambda/README.md

 ## Testing

-Invoke a lambda passing parameters through a payload file.
-There are two types of payload that can be sent to the lambda.
-You can choose between scanning files based on a s3 prefix (payload.json) or using keys (payload-keys.json).
+Invoke a lambda passing parameters in a payload file.
+Depending on the use case, there are two types of payload that can be sent to the lambda: you can choose between scanning files based on a s3 prefix (payload.json) or using keys (payload-keys.json).

 1. Update the file payload.json or payload-keys.json depending on your use case.